NethermindEth/Forta-Agents/Alpaca-Finance-Agents/GuardAlert/README.md

   - Severity is always set to "High".
   - Type is always set to "Info".
   - Metadata contains the following field:
-    - `lpToke`: The address of the LP token which price deviate.
+    - `lpToken`: The address of the LP token which price deviate.
-    - `priceDeviationDirection`: Indicate is the price is too high or too low.
+    - `priceDeviationDirection`: Indicates whether the price is too high or too low.